codemucker/govhack_2025/docs/project.md

 ## Project Overview

 ### Application
-**AU Red Tape Navigator** - An AI-powered platform that transforms complex regulatory compliance into simple, actionable steps for all Australians
+**LegalEase** - An AI-powered platform that transforms complex regulatory compliance into simple, actionable steps for all Australians

 ### Challenge Categories